DIVORCE IN SINGAPORE – WHAT IS “UNREASONABLE BEHAVIOUR”

 To show “unreasonable behaviour’, it is not sufficient to say that parties no longer get along or are not compatible.

-It is therefore instructive that we discuss exactly what is meant by “unreasonable behaviour.”
+With so many women citing “unreasonable behaviour” as a ground for divorce, it is therefore instructive that we discuss exactly what is meant by “unreasonable behaviour.”

 Test for “unreasonable behaviour”

 The test for determining whether a spouse has behaved in such a way that the other spouse cannot reasonably be expected to live with him or her was laid down in Wong Siew Boey v Lee Boon Fatt 2 SLR 115.